-Among the Waxhaw residents who helped with caring for the badly wounded Virginians was a 13 year old boy helping his mother, a local widow, named Andrew Jackson who would later join with local patriots under Thomas Sumter's command to fight against the British and Loyalists in the upstate.
+Among the Waxhaw residents who helped with caring for the badly wounded Virginians was a local widow named Elizabeth Hutchinson Jackson and her 13 year old son, Andrew Jackson who would later join with local patriots under Thomas Sumter's command to fight against the British and Loyalists in the upstate.

 Conclusion: "Tarleton's Quarter"

 To the local residents, the sight of so much bloodshed, and young men literally cut to pieces was a scene of horror none of them would ever forget.
 For the people of upstate South Carolina up until then the Revolutionary War was only know to them from family and neighbors who went off to fight far away through letters or second hand accounts.
 For the first time since South Carolina declared her sovereign independence, eighteenth century warfare finally arrived literally in the back yards of the people of the South Carolina upcountry.